Anolis carolinensis: Captivity

 Carolina anoles' nervous natures makes it advisable not to attempt to handle them very often; despite this, Carolina anoles are popular pets.
 If nervous, they can bite their handlers, and can potentially lose their tail in the process of escaping.
 Individual animals may or may not adapt readily to cage life.
 Care must be taken to ensure the animals receive the support they need to adapt to captivity.
 An adequately sized enclosure, as well as the appropriate plants and substrate material, are beneficial to the health of captive Carolina anoles.

 A green anole in captivity, if cared properly, can live up to 8 years.
-These lizards can be easily kept in a 10-gallon aquarium as they rarely grow more than 8 inches.
+These lizards can be easily kept in a small, reptile-specific enclosure sold in every pet store as they rarely grow more than 8 inches.

 However, there should be one male green anole in a tank as they are territorial and may end up fighting for the territory.
 Keeping multiple female green anoles in a tank won't create any problem unless there isn't enough room for them.

 Green anoles are considered to be a good pet for beginners as they are easy to care for.
 Their habitat should include the following: